Property Tax Lawyers

 We are familiar with other stamp taxes complications including: - First time buyers' relief; - The proposed 1% surcharge on non-resident buyers; - The special issues with properties bought by companies such as the flat rate of 15% and the reliefs available; The special treatment of social landlords such as housing associations; - Staircasing transactions for shared ownership leases; - Lease extensions and enfranchisements and Prudential structures where a plot is bought with a separate contract for carrying out the building work after the land is transferred.

-Stamp duty land tax and LTT has become increasingly complex, especially over the last five years for residential property transactions.
+Stamp duty land tax and LTT have become increasingly complex, especially over the last five years for residential property transactions.
 Our property conveyancing solicitors and commercial property lawyers are able to count on specialist SDLT and LTT input from within the firm.
 The advice can also sometimes be provided on a “stand alone” basis.

 “I originally found John Shallcross by searching through Stamp Duty articles on the internet, we took his advice regarding a specific project.
 At all times, I have found him knowledgeable, pragmatic and decisive with his opinion on what is often complex legislation, - he is now our “go to” guy for SDLT!”